numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 This allows for smaller patches and further future changes.
-In these first steps, only a very limited new C-API will be exposed to allow writing tests, with no expectation that early adaptors will begin using it.
+In these first steps, only a very limited new C-API will be exposed to allow writing tests, with no expectation that early adopters will begin using it.
 The addition of ``DType`` will then enable addressing other changes more incrementally: